pnkalbhavi15/N-Queen_Problem/README.md

-N-Queens Problem Solver
+N-Queens Problem Solver:
 This Python script provides a graphical solution to the classic N-Queens problem using Tkinter for GUI.

-Introduction
+Introduction:
 The N-Queens problem is a classic problem in chessboard mathematics and computer science.
 The task is to place N chess queens on an N×N chessboard so that no two queens threaten each other.
 This means that no two queens should share the same row, column, or diagonal.

-Usage
+Usage:
 1. Clone the Repository: Clone this repository to your local machine using git clone. git clone https://github.com/pnkalbhavi15/N-Queen_Problem.git
 2. Navigate to the Directory: Enter into the cloned directory.